HL7/FHIR-us-pq-cmc-fda/input/pagecontent/index.md

 	- Scott Gordon (mailto: [pq-cmc@fda.hhs.gov](mailto:pq-cmc@fda.hhs.gov))
   - Josiah Tindor (IBM PM)

-At HL7, The the PQ/CMC Projects is Sponsored sponsored by the HL7 Biomedical Research & Regulation (BR&R) work Work groupGroup.
+At HL7, the PQ/CMC Projects is Sponsored sponsored by the HL7 Biomedical Research & Regulation (BR&R) Work Group.

 The PQ/CMC team would like to acknowledge the contribution of the BR&R WG members who have participated in the Medication-related FHIR resource discussions and helped refine the resources.

 #### IP Statements
 {% include ip-statements.xhtml %}

 #### Dependencies
 {% include dependency-table.xhtml %}